hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ways to indicate where further descriptive details for any dataset could be found.

-The API itself is built using REST principles that emphasize URLs as stable endpoints through which clients can request data.
+The API itself is built using REpresentational State Transfer (REST) principles that emphasize URLs as stable endpoints through which clients can request data.
 Because it is based on well-established HTTP request and response rules, a wide range of HTTP clients can be used to interact with HAPI servers.